casper-network/docs/source/docs/casper/workflow/token-transfer.md

 <img src={useBaseUrl("/image/workflow/CSPR-third-step.png")} width="500" />

 9. Next, you will see a pop-up window with a Signature Request and all the various transaction details, including:
-    a.
-The Signing Key which approves the transaction
+    1. The Signing Key which approves the transaction
-    b.
-Your Account address
+    2. Your Account address
-    c.
-The Recipient (Key), which is the recipient's address
+    3. The Recipient (Key), which is the recipient's address
-10. Click on the Sign button at the bottom of the window to complete the transaction, as shown in Figure 9.
+10. Click **Sign** at the bottom of the window to complete the transaction, as shown in Figure 9.

 **Figure 9**: Casper Testnet CSPR Transfer Functionality Fourth Step